9 Best Things to do in Kraków, Poland.

 Nearby, St. Mary’s Basilica, founded in the 13th century, is a must-visit.
 Step inside to admire its ornate interior—well worth the admission.
 Don’t miss the hourly trumpet call played from the tower, a tradition dating back to medieval times.

 Beneath the square, Rynek Underground reveals Kraków’s hidden past.
-This interactive museum, built around an excavated tunnel system, showcases medieval merchant stalls, artifacts, and holograms that bring 14th-century life to reality.
+This interactive museum, built around an excavated tunnel system, showcases medieval merchant stalls, artifacts, and holograms that provide a glimpse into 14th-century life.

-For a deeper dive into the best things to do in Kraków, join a guided walking tour.
-We took a Walkative tour, starting at the Barbican gate, passing through Rynek Główny, and ending at Wawel Castle.
-Our guide was excellent, covering everything from medieval architecture to World War II history and Pope John Paul II’s influence.
+For a deeper dive into the history of Kraków, join a guided walking tour.
+We took this tour, starting at the Barbican gate, passing through Rynek Główny, and ending at Wawel Castle.
+Our guide was excellent, covering everything from medieval architecture to World War II history and Pope John Paul II’s significant influence.

 2. Tour Wawel Castle and Museum

 Australian visitors might be surprised to learn about Tadeusz Kościuszko (Kos-CHOO-shko), a national hero in Poland’s fight for independence and a key figure in the American Revolutionary War.
 He is buried in Wawel Cathedral, located within the castle grounds.
-(For non-Australians, Australia’s highest mountain is named in his honor!)
+(Australia’s highest mountain is named in his honor – and we butcher the pronunciation of his name!)

 Be sure to visit Wawel Cathedral, the site of royal coronations and burials.
-Climb the bell tower for panoramic views of Kraków.
+It’s possible to climb the bell tower for panoramic views of Kraków.

 Beyond the museum, don’t miss Dragon’s Den, a limestone cave beneath the castle, steeped in legend.
-Follow the path to a fire-breathing dragon statue, a nod to Kraków’s famous folklore.
+Follow the path to a fire-breathing dragon statue, inspired by a Kraków’s legend.

 3. Tour the Kazimierz District (Jewish Quarter)